 c. ((are)) located outside ((an)) the Urban Growth Area.

-5. Building permits for structures that ((exceed the)) are more than two-thousand-five hundred square feet ((limit provided for in subsection A.4.a. of this section, but comply)) in floor area (excluding garages) and complies with subsection A.4.b. and c. of this section, shall be exempt from this chapter if the fire marshal determines that the project will not create a substantial fire hazard.
+5. Building permits for structures that ((exceed the)) are more than two-thousand-five hundred square feet ((limit provided for in subsection A.4.a. of this section, but comply)) in floor area (excluding garages) and comply with subsection A.4.b. and c. of this section, shall be exempt ((from this chapter)) if the fire marshal determines that the project will not create a substantial fire hazard.

 B. The fire marshal shall have the authority to impose conditions including, but not limited to, increased setbacks, use of fire retardant materials or sprinkler system requirements on permits exempt under subsection A. of this section where necessary to mitigate identified fire hazards.

-C. Building permits and mobile home permits and subdivisions and short subdivisions exempt under subsection A. of this section shall as a condition of approval, record a covenant running with the land which acknowledges the absence of fire hydrants and by which owners of the property and their successors are deemed to have agreed to participate in and not oppose or protest annexation to a public water district or the formation of a utility local improvement district for installation of water mains and fire hydrants consistent with applicable county standards.
-However, this condition shall not apply to any subdivision or short subdivision, or to any building permits and mobile home permits exempt under subsection A. of this section when the lot is five acres or larger, or the proposed subdivision, short subdivision or structure is located outside ((an)) the Urban Growth Area ((designated by the King County comprehensive plan)).
+C. Building permits ((and mobile home permits)) and subdivisions and short subdivisions exempt under subsection A. of this section shall, as a condition of approval, record a covenant running with the land which acknowledges the absence of fire hydrants and by which owners of the property and their successors are deemed to have agreed to participate in and not oppose or protest annexation to a public water district or the formation of a utility local improvement district for installation of water mains and fire hydrants consistent with applicable county standards.
+However, this condition shall not apply ((to any subdivision or short subdivision, or to any building permits and mobile home permits exempt under subsection A. of this section)) when the lot is five acres or larger, or the proposed subdivision, short subdivision or structure is located outside ((an)) the Urban Growth Area ((designated by the King County comprehensive plan)).

-SECTION 200.
-Section 201 of this ordinance takes effect on the date that the minimum time period after adoption of Ordinance 19276 required by RCW 70.77.250(4) has passed.
+SECTION 204.
+Section 204 of this ordinance takes effect on the date that the minimum time period after adoption of Ordinance 19276 required by RCW 70.77.250(4) has passed.